Stephan3/dwc2-for-klipper/README.md

 * webcam integration works now
   * with mjpeg-streamer add the streaming url to settings. example: http://192.168.2.20:8080/?action=stream
   * With youtube live https://webcam.io/support/howto-embed-youtube-live/
+* pause/resume/cancel macros are working now - see Things you should know

 ## What is not working